 According to Article 192-1 of the R.O.C.
 Company Act, UMC announced on March 20, 2018, the period for accepting the nomination of director candidates (including independent directors), the number of directors to be elected, the place designated for accepting the roster of director nominees and other necessary matters.
 Any shareholder holding 1% or more of the outstanding shares of the Company may nominate candidate(s) for directors in writing.
 Any shareholder qualified to nominate may submit nominee(s) to the director, and shall send, during the nomination period from April 3 to April 16, 2018, the name, educational background and past work experience of the nominee(s), a letter signed by each nominee consenting to act as director if elected, a written statement issued by each nominee assuring that he/she is not prohibited from acting under any of the circumstances set forth in Article 30 of the R.O.C.
 Company Act, and other relevant documents signed and provided by each nominee to UMC via registered mail sent to the Finance Division of the Company.
 There were no nominations from stockholders except those from the Board during the nomination period.

-To implement corporate governance, enhance capabilities and review the performance of the Board, UMC distributes self-assessment forms to its Board of Directors and functional committees to conduct annual self-evaluation of the Board's performance in order to enhance the Board's role and responsibilities, including in areas such as the degree of participation in the Company's operations, understanding of the business and its risks, the improvement of policy decision quality, the composition and structure of the board of directors, the election and continuing professional development of directors, internal control and Audit Committee communications, oversight of the financial reporting process, oversight of the external audit function and so on.
+The Company established "the Rules for Performance Assessment of the Board of Directors" in October of 2015 and conducts self-evaluation of the Board's performance annually.
+The evaluation covers the following aspects such as awareness of the duties of directors, the degree of participation in the Company's operations, understanding of the business and its risks, the improvement of policy decision quality, the composition and structure of the board of directors, the election and continuing professional development of directors, internal control and Audit Committee communications, oversight of the financial reporting process, oversight of the external audit function and so on.